 Note: this course is designed for geography graduate students.
-If you are an undergraduate or a graduate student from a different department, and are interested in this course, you will need to talk to me first to be able to enrol, and it will be far more helpful if you already have some fieldwork experience.
+If you are an undergraduate or a graduate student from a different department, and are interested in this course, you will need to talk to me first to be able to enrol - which could be an option!
+The course will be far more relevant to you if you already have some fieldwork experience.